Betsy Ross flag: First flag

 As late as 1779, the War Board of the Continental Congress had still not settled on what the Army Standard of the United States should look like.
 The Board sent a letter to General Washington asking his opinion, and submitting a design that included a serpent, as well as a number corresponding to the state that flew the flag.

 Francis Hopkinson is given credit for a number of 13-star arrangements, including the so-called Betsy Ross design that he proposed for a $40 bill and a more likely design of five rows of stars.
 In a 1780 letter to the Continental Board of Admiralty dealing with the Admiralty seal, Hopkinson mentioned patriotic designs he created in the past few years, including "the Flag of the United States of America."
 He asked for compensation for his designs, but his claim for full compensation was rejected.
 Hopkinson was not the only person consulted on designing the Great Seal of the United States.
 Furthermore, he was a public servant and thus was already on the government's payroll.

 George Henry Preble states in his 1882 text that no one knows who designed the 1777 flag, and that no combined stars and stripes flag was in common use prior to June 1777.
 Historian Laurel Thatcher Ulrich argues that there was no "first flag" worth arguing over.
 Ross biographer Marla Miller asserts that the question of Betsy Ross's involvement in the flag should not be one of design, but of production and entrepreneurship.
 Researchers accept that the United States flag evolved, and did not have one design.

 Grace Rogers Cooper dates the earliest appearance of the "Ross" design as 1792, but with six-pointed stars.
 Her research for the Smithsonian Institution found 17 examples of 13-star flags that were in existence between 1779 and ca. 1796.
 Marla Miller writes, "The flag, like the Revolution it represents, was the work of many hands."

 Symbolism

 The 1779 portrait Washington at Princeton shows a blue battle flag with a circle of thirteen six-point white stars.

+A Betsy Ross flag with six-point white stars as depicted in Washington at Princeton.

 Because the flag evolved during the American Revolutionary War, the meaning of the design is uncertain.
 Historians and experts discredit the common theory that the stripes and five-pointed stars derived from the Washington family coat of arms.
 While this theory adds to Washington's legendary involvement in the development of the first flag, no evidence exists to show a connection between his coat of arms and the flag, other than that his coat of arms has stars and stripes in it.
 Washington frequently used his family coat of arms with three five-pointed red stars and three red-and-white stripes, on which is based the flag of the District of Columbia.